pupadevs/pupadevs/README.md

 <h3 align="center">
 👋 Hello there!
 You can call me Peterson, Peter, or even Pupa.
 Why Pupa, you may ask?
 Well, just like insects go through a transformative stage called pupa during metamorphosis, I'm constantly striving to evolve and improve myself.

-I'm a Dominican native who has been calling Barcelona home for the past 17 years.
-I'm a passionate programmer and music lover, constantly seeking new opportunities to learn and share ideas with fellow creative minds.

-💻 Programming is my playground, where I get to explore the endless possibilities of turning ideas into tangible digital solutions.
-With a diverse skill set encompassing various programming languages and technologies, I enjoy diving into projects that challenge me to think outside the box and push the boundaries of what's possible.

-🎵 When I'm not immersed in code, you'll often find me lost in the world of music.
-Whether it's playing an instrument, exploring new genres, or attending live performances, music is an integral part of my life.
-I believe that the harmonies and rhythms of music fuel my creativity and bring a unique perspective to my work as a programmer.

-🌟 Above all, I thrive on collaboration and the exchange of ideas.
-I'm always excited to connect with like-minded individuals who share a passion for technology, programming, and the arts.
-Let's join forces, learn from each other, and create something extraordinary together!

-✨ So, feel free to reach out and let's embark on a journey of innovation, learning, and meaningful connections.
-Together, we can make a positive impact on the world through the fusion of programming and creativity.
-Remember, just like a pupa, I'm always striving to evolve and become a better version of myself.
-Let's evolve together and embrace the beauty of continuous improvement!r

 📫 How to reach me **petersonsena24@gmail.com**</h3>